Former Tinder VP Jeff Morris Jr. opens up Product Club, an accelerator meant to stay small and focused – TechCrunch

 VC and former Tinder VP Jeff Morris Jr. is taking a different approach with his new accelerator, Product Club: start small and stay small.

-The first batch of Product Club companies will be made up of just three companies.
+The first Product Club batch will be made up of just three companies.
 While Morris tells me this might grow a bit over time, he doesn’t see it expanding drastically.
 “I imagine it being up to 10,” he says.
 “But no more.”

 “I’ve spoken to a lot of people who’ve built accelerators and have said ‘There’s no way you’ll find a winner with class sizes that small,’ ” Morris tells me.
 “But I’m kind of okay with that if it means we can be more hands-on.”